Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Acknowledgments

-{\it Acknowledgments.} FS thanks Pedro Portugal for the useful discussion.
+{The authors thank Federico Carollo, Juan P. Garrahan, and Carlos P\'erez Espigares for very useful discussions and comments.} FS thanks Pedro Portugal for the useful discussion.
 FS acknowledges support from Magnus Ehrnroothin S\"a\"ati\"o.
 BV and AS acknowledge support from MUR and Next Generation EU via the PRIN 2022 Project “Quantum Reservoir Computing (QuReCo)” (contract n.
-2022FEXLYB) and the NQSTI-Spoke1-BaC project QSynKrono (contract n.
+2022FEXLYB) and the NQSTI-Spoke1-BaC project QuSynKrono (contract n.
 PE00000023-QuSynKrono).
 DC was supported by the Polish National Science Center under Project No. 2018/30/A/ST2/00837.
 The authors thank the Toru\'n group and the Aleksander Jab\l o\'nski Foundation for hospitality received.